-If a Counselor is unavailable (e.g., not in the office, out sick, with another student, in a meeting), individuals can do one of the following: check back later, send a message through the Remind app, call the Counselor's voice mail and leave a message, write a note and slide it under the Counselor's door, meet with another Counselor, or leave a message for the Counselor with the Receptionist.
+If a Counselor is unavailable (e.g., not in the office, out sick, with another student, in a meeting), individuals can do one of the following: check back later, send a message through the Remind app, call the Counselor's voice mail and leave a message, write a note and slide it under the Counselor's door, or meet with another Counselor.
 If the issue is urgent and no Counselor is available, students should ask to speak to an Associate Coordinator for Instructional Services, the Associate Dean of Instructional Services, or the Coordinator of Student Services.